mhydara0624/WhacAMole/README.md

 <li> Javascript
 <li>  <a href = "https://trello.com/b/26fG5zDr/whac-a-mole-project">Trello </a>

+# Getting Started
+My game can be reached on <a href="https://whacamole-dry.surge.sh/"> Surge</a>.
+All you need to do to play the game is try to click the boxes in which the moles appear.
+Some moles are very fast and some are very slow.
+If you hit a slow mole more than once you will be credited with points.
+Try to get the highest score you can before time expires and then you can play again and try to beat your own scores.
 # Coding Structures
 This game ties together a variety of different kinds of HTML CSS and Javascript tools in order to bring the game to life.
 In this section I will break down how I coded each aspect of the game.